Knowledgeable Plumbing Help in the East Valley & Surrounding Areas

 Top Notch Plumbing and Drain, LLC, has been repairing, protecting, and installing plumbing systems for people in Gilbert and the East Valley for over 14 years.
 We’ll diagnose your problem, fix it in an efficient manner, and communicate the best maintenance practices for you moving forward.

 Reach out to us today at (480) 526-9152 or contact us online to set up an appointment.

 “When I need a plumber, I know who to call--Mark makes this an easy decision.”

-Depending on the location of your sewer line’s access point, tree roots can be an unexpected source of blockage.
+- Tree root intrusion: Depending on the location of your sewer line’s access point, tree roots can be an unexpected source of the blockage.
 As the roots grow and extend, they can work their way into the piping and prevent the free flow of water.

-All pipes age, and corrosion is one of the consequences of aging pipes.
+- Corrosion: All pipes age, and corrosion is one of the consequences of aging pipes.
 Older pipes can also be more vulnerable to cracking or shifting.
-Any of these issues can create the negative consequences that come with a damaged sewer line.
+Any of these issues can create the negative consequences of a damaged sewer line.